ADB / Tasker API

 AIO Launcher 2.7.0 introduced support for controlling launcher from other applications (for example, Tasker) and ADB.
 To enable this feature, open the Advanced settings in the AIO settings.

 It works like this: you send a broadcast content with action="ru.execbit.aiolauncher.COMMAND" and the cmd=command.
 For example, to open the application menu using ADB, do this:

 adb shell am broadcast -a ru.execbit.aiolauncher.COMMAND --es cmd apps_menu

 The same with Tasker (System - Send intent):

 apps_menu screen_off screen_off_root refresh notify search dialer camera flashlight voice headers scroll_up scroll_down scroll_up_or_search one_handed add_note private_mode settings

-Also AIO Launcher 2.7.0 includes so-called user widget.
+Also AIO Launcher 2.7.0 includes so-called custom widget.
 By itself, it does not show anything, but any text can be output to it by analogy with commands (instead of "cmd" you must write "widget").
 Example:

 adb shell am broadcast -a ru.execbit.aiolauncher.COMMAND --es widget 'Text'